 The average factory worker in China makes $300 per month, and in less urban areas, wages are as low as US $145 per month.
-That works out to about $2.00/hour for the highest-paid workers!
+That works out to about $2.00/hour for the highest-paid workers.

-In many Chinese factories, it’s not uncommon to work 12 – 16 hours a day with very minimal breaks.
+In many factories, it’s not uncommon to work 12 – 16 hours a day with very minimal breaks.
 And the inhumane working conditions would shock anyone to see.
-Things that we take for granted (like worker’s compensation insurance) don’t even exist in these areas.
+Things that we take for granted (like worker’s compensation insurance) don’t even exist in these factories.
 If a worker gets hurt or sick on the job, they’re simply out of work without pay.

 We cannot support this exploitation in any way.
 Everyone deserves respect - to be treated ethically with fair pay and safe, humane working conditions.

 You may have heard about the recent lead and asbestos outbreaks in beauty products at Claire’s and Justice.
 While this was shocking news to many, it’s more common than you would think.

 Ingredients like talc, mica, and cosmetic colorants are extracted from the earth and can be contaminated with toxic heavy metals.
 Testing for heavy metal contamination is not required and it's an extra cost for brands.
 Since many brands producing overseas are very cost-conscious, they often skip contamination testing.

 As a result, beauty products from select factories in China have been tested by the FDA to contain mercury, mold, cyanide, lead, formaldehyde, arsenic, human urine, and rat droppings.